lnis-uofu/JPEG_LS/README.md

 ## Getting Started

 All of the Verilog, MATLAB, and Python files needed for full integration and testing are located witin the Design Files folder.<br>
+For a comprehensive design guide along with testing procedures refer to the <b><i> Lossless JPEG Design Guide </i></b> located in Design Files.

 ### Prerequisites